-- Physical symptoms such as racing heart, sweating, bed wetting
+- Physical symptoms such as racing heart, shortness of breath, and feeling keyed up or on edge

-Treatment for PTSD includes talk therapy, medication or a combination of both.
-Each case is different; therefore, each case will be evaluated and given a plan based on the circumstances.
+Treatment for PTSD includes talk therapy, medication, or a combination of both.

 - Prolonged Exposure Therapy (PE)